 Taking a cruise is a great way to experience the beautiful Lake District views.
 Combining a one-way cruise with a bus, walk or cycle can be a great way to travel around a lake in a day.

-These lakes have passenger boats with muliple stops:
+These lakes have passenger boats with multiple stops:

 Windermere Lake Cruises - stops at Lakeside, Ferry House, Bowness-on-Windermere, Windermere Jetty, Bark Barn Pier, Wray Castle, Brockhole on Windermere and Ambleside.